Clinical Investigation Sciences (CERT)

 - Analyze human subject issues and perform and disseminate clinical research.

 It is expected that prior to graduation, students in the program have demonstrated these competencies by completing the curriculum and successfully writing the research paper.

-Application requirements are submitted to the School of Interdisciplinary and Graduate Studies Graduate Admissions and include:
+Application requirements are submitted to the Graduate School, Graduate Admissions and include:

 - Formal application

 - Personal statement: a one-page essay that discusses the student’s background and his or her long-term goals in clinical research

 - A minimum of two letters of recommendation